awfulhak/msgpack-autosplit/man/msgpack-autosplit.8.markdown

 `msgpack-autosplit` `--dir=<directory>` [<options>]

 ## DESCRIPTION

-Since records in a MessagePack stream are not delimited by carriage returns, tools like Logrotate can hardly safely rotate this kind of log file without breaking arbitrary records.
+Since records in a msgpack stream are not delimited by linefeeds, tools such as logrotate(8) can not safely rotate the output without  breaking arbitrary records.

-msgpack-autosplit reads a MessagePack stream on the standard input, writes this stream to disk, and automatically, and safely perform logfile rotation after a file reaches a maximum size, or after a maximum delay.
+msgpack-autosplit  reads  a  MessagePack  stream  from  standard input, writes this stream to disk, and safely rotates the disk  file  when  it reaches a maximum size or after a maximum delay.

-You'd rather use Fluent.
+You´d  rather use Fluent.
 Fluent is awesome.
 But, well, sometimes, Fluent not an option.

 ## OPTIONS

-  * `-d`, `--dir=<directory>`: set the target directory, where logs are going to be written.
+  * -d, --dir=<directory>: set the target directory.
+All log files are written  to this directory.
+As msgpack-autosplit makes this direc‐ tory the current  directory,  it  should  not  be  removed  without restarting msgpack-autosplit.

+  * -F, --max-files=<N>:  create  at  most  N  files.
+Older files are purged from disk if more than this number of log files exist.

   * `-h`, `--help`: show usage.

+  * -S, --max-space=<N>: use at most N  bytes  of  disk space.
+Older files are purged from disk if they exceed this limit.

-  * `-s`, `--soft-limit=<bytes>`: set the limit after which a log rotation will occur.
+  * -s, --soft-limit=<bytes>: set the file size limit after which a log rotation will occur.

-  * `-t`, `--rotate-after=<seconds>`: trigger a rotation after this many seconds.
+  * -t, --rotate-after=<seconds>: trigger a rotation  after  this  many seconds.

-  * `-z`, `--compress=<compressor>`: compress data using `compressor`.
-    Only `gzip` is currently implemented.
+  * -z, --compress=<compressor>:  compress data using compressor.
+Only gzip is currently implemented.

-  * `-V`, `--version`: display software version.
+  * -V, --version: display software version.

 ## SIMPLE USAGE EXAMPLE